 - Research Portfolio (rubric): Establish a scholarly research base for the issue consisting of an annotated bibliography, bibliography, and interview.

 - Project and Summary (rubric): Complete a research-based, hands-on project that addresses the issue, demonstrates personal involvement, shows resourcefulness, and engages the community.
-Write a summary.
+Write a summary of the project.

-- September 28, 2013: Final issue selection submitted to social studies class
+- September 28, 2013: Final issue selection submitted to JCGI

 - January 16, 2014: Nature of Good and Evil Paper submitted to English class